bruuno-studio/rec-all/README.md

 1. Run `setup.bat` as administrator during installation
 2. Grant necessary permissions to both installation and recording directories
 3. Consider creating a dedicated user account with appropriate permissions

+## 💡 Tips & Best Practices

+- **Storage Management**
+  - Regular cleanup of old captures
+  - Use external drive for long-term storage

+- **Performance Optimization**
+  - Use CUDA acceleration when available

+- **Privacy Considerations**
+  - Pause recording during sensitive tasks
+  - Regular review of captured content

+## 🔧 Troubleshooting

+### Common Issues

+**Application Won't Start**
+- Ensure Python is properly installed
+- Run setup.bat as administrator
+- Check Windows Event Viewer for errors

+**Black Screenshots**
+- Disable hardware acceleration in your browser
+- Update graphics drivers
+- Check Windows display settings

+**OCR Not Working**
+- Ensure language models are downloaded
+- Check internet connection during setup
+- Verify sufficient disk space

+**High CPU Usage**
+- Adjust capture interval
+- Disable AI features if not needed
+- Close unnecessary applications

+## ❓ FAQ

+**Q: How much disk space does rec-all use?**
+  A: Storage usage varies based on:
+  - Screen resolution
+  - Capture interval
+  - Enabled features (OCR/AI)
+  For example, at 1080p with 5-second intervals, expect roughly 70-200MB per hour.

+**Q: Does rec-all work with multiple monitors?**
+  A: No, rec-all only captures the main monitor.

+**Q: Can I change the capture interval?**
+  A: Yes, you can adjust the interval in the settings menu (minimum: 1 second).

+**Q: Does rec-all require internet?**
+  A: Internet is only required during initial setup for downloading language models and AI components.
+After setup, rec-all works completely offline.

+**Q: Where is my data stored?**
+  A: All captures are stored locally in your chosen recording directory.

+**Q: Will rec-all start automatically with Windows?**
+  A: No, you need to manually start rec-all each time you want to use it.

+**Q: Can I use rec-all without the AI features?**
+  A: Yes, AI features are optional.
+You can use rec-all with just basic screen capture, or enable OCR without AI descriptions.

+**Q: What happens if my computer crashes during recording?**
+  A: rec-all saves each capture independently, so you'll only lose the most recent unsaved capture.
+Previous captures remain safe.

 ## 🎁 Future Vision